Food Protection Program

 If ownership has changed, you can’t sell food or beverages to customers until you get a new license.
 Follow these steps to get a license:

-• Step 1 - Complete a Change of Ownership Plan Review Application to tell us about your building layout, building materials, menu and food safety processes:
+• Step 1 - Complete a Plan Review Application to tell us about your building layout, building materials, menu and food safety processes:

 • Step 2We review your plans within 30 days of receiving an application and plan review fee.
-If you need your plans reviewed sooner, you can pay an additional $1,000 and have your plans reviewed within two business day.
-If you meet all requirements your plans will be approved at this time.
+If you need your plans reviewed sooner, you can pay an additional $1,250 and have your plans reviewed within two business day.
+If you meet all requirements, your plans will be approved at this time.

 • Step 3Begin making changes to your facility to match your approved plans.
 Get all permits and use approved contractors for permitted work.